-Many of us have encountered remarkable healing with psychedelic psychotherapy and now, scientific research is bringing this work into the public eye.
-In the United States, the Multidisciplinary Association for Psychedelic Studies’ (MAPS) investigation into MDMA-assisted psychotherapy for posttraumatic stress disorder (PTSD) is currently on a fast track with the FDA, and physician prescribed psychedelic psychotherapy may just be a year or two away.
+Many of us have encountered remarkable healing with psychedelic psychotherapy.
+Now, scientific research is bringing this work into the public eye.
+In the United States, the Multidisciplinary Association for Psychedelic Studies’ (MAPS) investigation into MDMA-assisted psychotherapy for posttraumatic stress disorder (PTSD) is currently on a fast track with the FDA.
+As a result, physician prescribed psychedelic psychotherapy may just be a year or two away.
 Thus far, the results from the MDMA-assisted psychotherapy trials are very impressive.
 After living with treatment-resistant PTSD for nearly two decades, at one-year follow-up, nearly 70% of those treated no longer meet criteria for PTSD.
 Longer term follow-up data also looks promising.
-A significant shift seems to have been realized in many of the study participants, a healing, if you will.
+Many of the study participants benefit from a significant shift, or a healing, if you will.

-I have spent years working in the related field of curanderismo, working with Ayahuasca and master plants in the Peruvian Amazon.
+I have spent years working in the related field of curanderismo.
+This involves working with Ayahuasca and master plants in the Peruvian Amazon.
 I have written about my experiences with sacred ceremony in my book The Fellowship of the River: A Medical Doctor’s Exploration into Traditional Amazonian Plant Medicine.
-One of the first cases I present in the book is that of my friend Russ, as his story really opened my eyes to the power of profound emotional and spiritual healing.
+One of the first cases I present in the book is that of my friend Russ.
+His story gave me new perspective on the power of profound emotional and spiritual healing.
 Russ is a Vietnam Veteran who had been treated for PTSD at the VA for decades.
 He had been through a number of medications and therapies but was not satisfied with his progress.

 In 2009, he joined me in the Amazon and went through Ayahuasca ceremony within the context of a traditional Amazonian Shipibo healing diet.
 In just ten days, he made more progress than he had made in a long time.
-His experience in Peru was mystical and at times, out of this world.
-Perhaps most importantly, though, it was emotionally significant.
-Through a spiritual process in Peru, Russ made amends with his deceased mother and found forgiveness within himself for the way he had behaved as a father, for the ways in which PTSD had affected his family.
-After his time in the jungle, Russ no longer needed the psychiatric medication he had weaned himself off of in preparation for his traditional treatment.
+His experience in Peru was mystical.
+Also at times, it was out of this world.
+Above all, it was emotionally significant.
+Through a spiritual process in Peru, Russ made amends with his deceased mother.
+Additionally, he found forgiveness within himself for the way he had behaved as a father, in regards to his PTSD affecting his family.
+Ultimately, after his time in the jungle, Russ no longer needed the psychiatric medication.
+He weaned himself off in preparation for his traditional treatment.
 He found that he could manage better with some occasional medical marijuana.
 His blood pressure improved and so did his blood sugar levels.

 After the trip, Russ was ready to re-engage in therapy in a more meaningful way.
 Before, he had been too closed.
 He subsequently entered an integrative PTSD program at the VA.
 His healing journey continues, and he shares this healing process with younger vets struggling upon their return to American life.